Forecast-it/handbook/rituals.md

 Currently we're driving one meetup together with Valtech called [#DPMCOPE - Digital Project Management CPH](https://www.meetup.com/DPMCOPE/).
 The other main one we participate in is [#AgilityLab Copenhagen](https://www.meetup.com/agilitylab/) where we act as co-organizer, sometimes hosting, sometimes speaking and sometimes just participating as guests.

 At all meetups we encourage Forecasters to go learn interesting new things and participate in the community.
-All Forecasters are always welcome to pitch ideas for intersting talks about a relevant topic.
+All Forecasters are also always welcome to pitch ideas for intersting talks about a relevant topic.

 ## After hours team events